 "The Gambler"

 Smuggler's Glen was a challenging yet fair golf course.
-Scenery is spectacular especially in the Fall.
-With 5 different sets of tee boxes it will be fun for all levels of golfers.
-Green fees are very reasonable and vary according to time of the year you play.
-With a healthy membership of just under 100 golfers and thousands of resort guests playing Smuggler's Glen every year.
-Smuggler's will continue to excite and challenge golfers for many years to come.
+The scenery is spectacular, especially in the Fall.
+With 5 different sets of tee boxes, it will be fun for all levels of golfers.
+Green fees are very reasonable and vary according to the time of the year you play.
+With a healthy membership of just under 100 golfers and thousands of resort guests playing Smuggler's Glen annually.
+Smugglers will continue to excite and challenge golfers for many years to come.
 (2015 will be Smugglers' 10th Anniversary)

 "The Gambler"